vincetse/libtimemachine/README.md

 --------------

 libtimemachine has only been tested on Mac OS X 10.7.4.
-It works similarly to linx except it requires two different environment vairables to be set to work correctly.
+It works similarly to linux except it requires two different environment variables to be set:

     DYLD_FORCE_FLAT_NAMESPACE=1  \
         DYLD_INSERT_LIBRARIES=${pwd}/libtimemachine.dylib ./show_time